 The tenth part of the city fell - A tenth part of Babylon the Great/the Papal Roman power fell.
 France is one of the ten horns that arose out of the divided Western Roman Empire and gave its allegiance to the papal power.
 Now she falls in a political and religious upheaval.

-Slain of men seven thousand - Because of this great upheaval it is said that their was seven thousand men slain, or names of men.
+Slain of men seven thousand - Greek onomata anthrōpōn, literally, “names of men.”
+Some take the word onomata, “names,” here in the sense of “persons.” (see Acts 3:16) Others apply onomata to titles, offices or orders that were suppressed during the French Revolution.
+Because of this great upheaval it is said that their was seven thousand men slain, or names of men.
 Seven is a symbol of completeness thus there is a complete slaying of the names of men, undoubtedly the titles of men.

 Notice this quote from Sir Robert Anderson, Constitution and Selected Documents pg.33, “Hereditary nobility is forever abolished: in consequence the titles of prince, duke, count, marquis, viscount, vidame, baron, knight, messive, ecuyler, noble and all other similar titles shall neither be taken by any one whomsoever nor given to anybody.”